NLnetLabs/ploutos/docs/ploutos/README.md

 > The Ploutos workflow does **NOT** publish DEB and/or RPM packages anywhere.
 If you want your users to be able to download the produced DEB and/or RPM either directly or from a package repository using a tool like `apt` (for DEB) or `yum` (for RPM) you will need to upload the packages to the appropriate location yourself.

-Produced Docker images will be published to [Docker Hub](https://hub.docker.com/).
+Produced Docker images can optionally be published to [Docker Hub](https://hub.docker.com/).
 In order for this to work you must configure the destination Docker Hub organisation, repository, username and password/access token and ensure that the used credentials provide write access to the relevant Docker Hub repository.

 At NLnet Labs we publish produced DEB and RPM packages at https://packages.nlnetlabs.nl/ via an internal process that downloads the workflow run artifacts and signs & uploads them to the correct location, and Docker images are published by the Ploutos workflow to the appropriate repository under the https://hub.docker.com/r/nlnetlabs/ Docker organisation.